Forming an LLC in Illinois is easy

 No. The operating agreement is an internal document that you should keep on file for future reference.
 However, many states do legally require LLCs to have an operating agreement in place.

 What is an EIN?
-The Employer Identification Number (EIN), or Federal Tax Identification Number, is used to identify a business entity.
-It is essentially a social security number for the company.
+The Employer Identification Number (EIN), Federal Employer Identification Number (FEIN), or Federal Tax Identification Number (FTIN), is a nine-digit number issued by the Internal Revenue System (IRS); an Employer ID Number is used to identify a business entity and keep track of a business’s tax reporting.
+It is essentially a social security number (SSN) for the company.

 - To open a business bank account for the company

 Where do I get an EIN?
 An EIN is obtained from the IRS (free of charge) by the business owner after forming the company.
 This can be done online or by mail.